 Where to Stay in Paso Robles

-We’ve go two fabulous picks for RVers—one fancy and one free—and a hotel so incredible anyone would want to stay here.
+We’ve got a fabulous picks for RVers and a hotel so incredible anyone would want to stay here.

 Cava Robles: Swimming pools, hot tubs, bocce courts, fitness centers, and a plush clubhouse, Cava Robles is a proper RV resort.
 Plus, it has more activities than virtually any hotel we’ve ever stayed at.
 On our weekend itinerary, we had a wine-glass painting class, corn hole tournament, water ballet, plus a complimentary 7-vineyard tasting event where we made a bunch of new RVer friends.